1 Maccabees: Manuscripts and publication history

 As noted above, if ancient manuscripts of the hypothesized original Hebrew version existed, they have been lost.
 The Greek text is extant in two of the three oldest codices of the Greek Septuagint: the Codex Sinaiticus and Codex Alexandrinus.
 It is not in the Codex Vaticanus.
 Pre-modern translations of the work were made in Latin, Syriac, and Armenian.
 The Latin translation is sometimes useful to identify certain changes made by Lucian of Antioch to the Greek text.

 With the advent of the printing press that obviated the need for scribes to manually and repeatedly copy such works, 1 Maccabees became more widely available.
 It was included in standard printed Christian Bibles in the deuterocanon section.
 A Greek version of the text was printed for the first time in 1514–1517 in the Complutensian Polyglot Bible.
 Werner Kappler published a critical edition of the Greek text in 1936, an eclectic compilation of the various surviving manuscripts and the best construction of the original text.

-More recent English language versions of the Bible which contain 1 Maccabees include the New Revised Standard Version (NRSV), Good News Translation (GNT), New American Bible, Revised Edition (NABRE). and Knox Bible.
+More recent English language versions of the Bible which contain 1 Maccabees include the New Revised Standard Version (NRSV), Good News Translation (GNT), New American Bible, Revised Edition (NABRE), and the Knox Bible.